 - Quinoa is high in fiber

-- It has a lot of minerals
+- This has a lot of minerals so it is a nutritious beginning to your day

 - Pressure cooker jam using any fruit in season on toast

-- Instant Pot rice pudding recipe
+- Instant Pot rice pudding is great, or try an air fryer breakfast idea

 - Cheesy Pressure cooker breakfast using eggs and making a savory bundt cake!